Reinforcement learning for irreversible reinsurance problems: the randomized singular control approach

 In our numerical experiment, the true model coefficients are set as $c=1,\ \beta=0.1,\ a=0.1, \mu=0.25,\ \sigma=1$.
 We choose the truncation time $T=100$, time step $\Delta t=0.02$ and train $M=500$ episodes with initial guess parameters $\theta^{guess}_{1}=0.15, \theta^{guess}_{2}=0.4, \theta^{guess}_{3}=15$, initial guess boundary $\bar{x}^{guess}=-2.5$ and initial state $x_{0}=1$.
 The initial learning rates are $[0.1,0.1,1]$ for $\theta_{i},i=1,2,3$, and the learning rate schedule functions are all $l(m):=1.01^{-m}$ for $\theta_{i},i=1,2,3$.
 The boundary iteration rate is $\alpha_{pi}=0.5$, the gradient clipping bounds are $M_{gc}=[1,1,10]$ for the summation of gradient terms for $\theta_{i}, i=1,2,3$, and the boundary clipping threshold is $\delta_{bc}=0.001$.

+We employ two sub neural networks in the learning of the outer problem.
+The value function and $q$-function network $(\hat{f},\hat{q}_{0},\hat{q}_{1})$ consists of 3 hidden layers with 64 neurons per layer, while the outer boundary network $\Gamma$ consists of 2 hidden layers with 32 neurons per layer.
+The constraints on $(\hat{f},\hat{q}_{0},\hat{q}_{1})$ in Theorem \ref{qforequi} are enforced through structural modifications to the network outputs.
+The training settings are $L^{pre}=500$, $L^{train}=50$ and $m^{gap}=50$.

 The numerical results of Algorithm \ref{benchmark0} and Algorithm \ref{rand0} with temperature parameter $\lambda=0.5$ are shown in Figure \ref{fig1} and Figure \ref{fig2}.
 Figure \ref{fig1} plots the iteration convergence of learned $\theta_{i}, i=1,2,3$ using the non-randomized Algorithm \ref{benchmark0} and the randomized Algorithm \ref{rand0}, respectively, versus the true values of $\theta_{i}, i=1,2,3$.
 Figure \ref{fig2} illustrates the learned optimal boundary $\bar{x}$ and the $L^{\infty}$ error of the learned value function $\Phi(x;\bar{x})$ using the non-randomized Algorithm \ref{benchmark0} and the randomized Algorithm \ref{rand0}, respectively.
 Here, the $L^{\infty}$ error is numerically approximated by the $L^{\infty}$ error of $\Phi(x;\bar{x})$ for $x\in[-100,100]$.
-Comparing the iteration convergence of parameters and the $L^\infty$ errors, we observe that the randomized Algorithm \ref{rand0} performs better than the non-randomized Algorithm \ref{benchmark0}, particularly, the exploration by considering the randomized singular control laws clearly improves the accuracy in learning all parameters.
+Comparing the iteration convergence of parameters and the $L^\infty$ errors, we observe that the randomized Algorithm \ref{rand0} performs better than the non-randomized Algorithm \ref{benchmark0}, particularly, the exploration by considering the randomized singular control laws evidently improves the accuracy of learning in this example.